Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Ensemble averaging over realizations of finite populations

 We now turn our attention to the ensemble average of $\left|R_{pj}\right|^4$.
 We start by looking at $\left<\left|R_{pj}\right|^2\left|R_{qj}\right|^2\right>_{\hat{\Omega}}$ by applying results from \citet{allen2023variance}.
 We can rewrite this four-point function in terms of real and imaginary components,

 The real term represents the second moment of the ``unpolarized" Hellings-\&-Downs correlation, while the imaginary term represents the second moment of the ``polarized" Hellings-\&-Downs correlation.
 We will deal with each quantity separately.
-When we find higher moments of a point source, we require the second moment of $\chi_{pq}$,
+When we find higher moments of a point source, we require,

 In this case, the cross-terms that we ignored because they rapidly oscillated in the mean now cross with their conjugates, and contribute towards the average.

 The second moment of the unpolarized Hellings-\&-Downs correlation is,